jreisinger/docs/notes/aws/iam.md

 1. Create policies (JSON) that define access to services.
 2. Create a group and assign (permission) policies to it.
 3. Create a user and assign them to (user) groups.
 4. Create roles (from the predifined ones).
-Roles are like users but for services (machine accounts).

 You can use [terraform](https://github.com/vallard/EKS-Training/blob/master/segment02-iam/iam.tf) to create these ^.